junxit/us-congress-bills-116/metadata.md

 - 2020-01-08 — Mr. Doyle, Michael F. moved to suspend the rules and pass the bill, as amended.
 - 2020-01-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 3 (Roll no. 4). (text: CR H44)
 - 2020-01-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 3 (Roll no. 4).(text: CR H44)
+- 2020-01-09 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 403.